Some Townsend residents push back on proposed campground plan

 Woodby said she doesn’t think Townsend is equipped for this development and hopes city leaders agree.

-“It may bring in more tax money, but we’re going to have more money that goes out than comes in.”
+“It may bring in more tax money, but we’re going to have more money that goes out than comes in,” she said.

-After tonight’s meeting, the rezoning plan would need to be passed at two board of commission meetings for developers to move forward with the project.
+After Thursday night’s meeting, the rezoning plan would need to be passed at two board of commission meetings for developers to move forward with the project.

 We did reach out to the developers.
 So far we have not heard anything back.